LivePersonInc/knowledge-center-archive/_release/June 2020/week-of-june-15th.md

 - Conversation Builder: Content User

 #### How to enable
 Intent Discovery & Optimization is enabled by default for all Intent Analyzer customers.
-If you wish to disable, please contact you LivePerson account team.
+If you wish to disable, please contact your LivePerson account team.

 ![](img/June-15th-RN-1.png)